 As a future leader, you know that global and ethical considerations play a vital role in shaping your success.
 The Carnegie New Leaders program (CNL) offers a rare opportunity to meet others who feel the same way.

 Global Ethics Network provides a platform for educational institutions and individuals around the world to create and share interactive multimedia resources that explore the ethical dimensions of international affairs.

 To celebrate its 100th anniversary, Carnegie Council is undertaking an ambitious three-year project called Ethics for a Connected World.
 This project connects public intellectuals, business leaders, policymakers, religious leaders, students, and educators from across the globe to explore how shared ethical and moral values can be incorporated into action to confront international challenges.

-On June 27, 2014, Carnegie Council held a high-profile symposium in Sarajevo titled "The Crisis of 1914 and What It Means for Us Today."
-This event commemorated the June 28, 1914, assassination of Archduke Franz Ferdinand of Austria in Sarajevo, which led to World War I.
+On June 27, 2014, Carnegie Council held a high-profile symposium in Sarajevo titled The Crisis of 1914 and What It Means for Us Today.
+It commemorated the June 28, 1914, assassination of Archduke Franz Ferdinand in Sarajevo, which led to World War I.